adedomin/CSC450-project-proposal/outline/litrev.md

 In order to unify the web and systems management, tools like ansible were created.
 Ansible, ends up using a general purpose language like python which can natively handle these structures.
+Projects like powershell are built on the .NET runtime and can thus utilize class like features and functions.
+The streaming pipelines in Powershell are merely .NET classes which allow for some structural correctness and parsing [@monadshell].
+As a result, Microsoft prefers to call more than just a shell, but a whole "automation and configuration management framework."
+One that is capable of handling structured data such as JSON, XML, CSV, etc, REST APIs, and object models.
+As a result, the conventional UNIX shell is becoming marginalized by various general purpose languages and domain specific languages.

 1.2 Process
 -----------